cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

-+++
+---
-date = 2019-05-23T09:08:59+02:00
+date: 2019-05-23T09:08:59+02:00
-title = "Incremental Docker builds for monolithic codebases" description = "This post demonstrates how to use Docker to incrementally build and deploy multiple artifacts from large monolithic codebases." tags = ["docker", "cmake"]
+title: "Incremental Docker builds for monolithic codebases"
+description: "This post demonstrates how to use Docker to incrementally build and deploy multiple artifacts from large monolithic codebases."
-+++
+tags:
+  - docker
+  - cmake
+---

 This post demonstrates how to use [Docker](https://www.docker.com/) to incrementally build and deploy multiple artifacts from large monolithic